offalynne/Input/docs/5.3/Functions-(Color).md

 &nbsp;

-Gamepad color can be set on PlayStation console platforms, as well as on [Windows or Linux when the Steamworks extension is configured](Steamworks.md) adding Xbox Elite Series 2 and Steam Controller to PlayStation gamepad support.
+Gamepad color can be set for PlayStation console platforms, as well as on [Windows or Linux when the Steamworks extension is configured](Steamworks.md) adding Xbox Elite Series 2 and Steam Controller support.

 &nbsp;